joselws/commerce/README.md

 # commerce

 Pending features (to do list):

-- CSS
+- Overall CSS (layout, styles, responsive design, footer)
+- rename my_items to user_items
+- user username click redirect to user_items
+- category name click redirect to category_page
+- signals testing
 - utils function to format datetime

-- signals testing
+Possible feature ideas for the future:

+- move to django forms
+- split into multiple apps (add app_name to urls.py files and change the links to include the app name)
+- newest view (sorted by created_at)
 - search by price
 - item search bar
 - pagination
+- delete bid
+- edit comment
+- delete comment
 - user panel for profile config